basvanwesting/genetic-algorithm/README.md

 It is usually better to add a penalty to invalid or unwanted solutions instead of returning a `None`, so "less" invalid chromosomes are preferred over "more" invalid ones.
 This usually conditions the population towards a solution faster.
-See the knapsack problem for an example of a penalty and a `None`.
+See the [example/evolve_knapsack](../blob/main/examples/evolve_knapsack.rs) for an example of a penalty and a `None`.

 The trait Fitness needs to be implemented for a fitness function.
 It only requires one method.
-The example below is taken from the Infinite Monkey Theorem:
+The example below is taken from the Infinite Monkey Theorem, see [example/evolve_monkeys](../blob/main/examples/evolve_monkeys.rs):

 ```rust
 const TARGET_TEXT: &str =